pombredanne/oh-bugimporters/docs/intro.rst

 To add support for a new bug tracker
 ====================================

-Every bug tracker supported by this codebase must provide:
+Generally, every bug tracker supported by this codebase must provide:

 * A subclass of BugImporter, and
 * A subclass of BugParser.